Serpstat vs Semrush: Which SEO Tool is Best for Your Business?

 It shows you some basic stats that you might want to know at a glance like any movement in keywords, SEO tracking, and traffic.
 You can then navigate to specific tools for more information.

-Overall, Semrush's dashboard is a lot more detailed.
+Overall, Semrush's dashboard is a lot more detailed (but you may be interested in seeing how Ahrefs vs Semrush compare).

 When you first log in you're greeted by a panel of domain analytics which shows your traffic, organic and paid keywords, and ad traffic (if any).